shamansir/shamansir.github.io/Blog/blog-en/2020-04-23-purescript-ui-driven-by-finite-state-machines-and-event-streams-part-i.md

 Also I plan to abandon explaining why I chose PureScript and get straight to the details.
 Just keep in mind that Haskell and PureScript are bro-s: each one is pretending to be radically different, but they share truly a lot of common.

 The project I am working on, _Noodle_, has quite complex UI and API as well.
 For some time I struggled in finding the proper architecture to define both of them, because my intuition strictly said there are common patterns I am yet too blind to see.
 In pure functional languages it is really easy to write some shitty code, just not making it public, and reason about it later, while you have everything working and stable.
 And not to confuse you with the harsh word _shitty_, I have a bunch of unit tests to ensure the logic is what I expect it to be.
-Also, I think, in leaning to perfection it is important to know where to do a step off the road for some time and get back to this infinite road with new strengths and visions... but enough morals.
+Also, I think, in leaning to perfection it is important to know where to do a step off the road for some time and get back to this infinite road with new strengths and visions… but enough morals.

 When I discovered the article [Finite State Machines in Haskell](https://wickstrom.tech/finite-state-machines/2017/11/10/finite-state-machines-part-1-modeling-with-haskell.html) and read it, everything stood on its place.
 This was the pattern!
 Not to oblige you reading the article, the key point is that Finite State Machine is as easy as this function: